bruceiv/pegll/examples/ax/ax.md

 #### *Testing Results:* Unknown

 ### **`ax` GRAMMAR GUIDE**
-In this grammar, `S1` represents the start rule while `repa0x` consists of the repeated token of `a` zero or more times.
+The following grammar tests the repeatability of a character, in this case 'a', within GoGLL. `Repa0x` represents the start rule while `repa0x` consists of the repeated token of `a` zero or more times.
 The use of `{}` within this grammar is to indicate a set of tokens or identifiers repeated zero or more times.
 See the [grammar for details.](../../gogll.md)

 ```
 package "ax"

-S1 : repa0x ;
+Repa0x : repa0x ;

 repa0x : { 'a' } ;
 ```